historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 * This category will be tabulated with a simple percentage *at the end of the term.*
 	* That means that if you look in your gradebook in Blackboard and see that you have, say, 3 absences, you actually still have a score of 100% for attendance.
 Blackboard does not allow the instructor to automatically exempt up to a certain number of absences.
 * University-excused absences are excluded from the attendance grade tabulation, provided that you remind me of your official excuse.
-	* Tracking any excused absence(s) that you might have, and ensuring that they end up entered into Blackboard (by me), is strictly your responsibility as the student.
+	* Tracking any excused absence(s) that you might have, and ensuring that they end up entered into Blackboard (by me), is your responsibility as the student.
 * No other absences are excused (excluded from the tabulation), unless you should provide a documented medical, legal, or other circumstance that precludes you from attending class (e.g. a letter from a medical or legal office) to me, the instructor.